What you need to know about self-soothing

 Most babies (and even toddlers) do not possess the natural ability to self-soothe when they are in distress–as in, bringing themselves down from an escalated state.
 But many babies do have the capability of falling asleep on their own over time.

 What is important to understand is that helping your baby fall asleep independently is something you can practice, but not force.
-Some babies (such as sensitive sleepers) actually prefer to fall asleep on their own, while others prefer more intervention from their parents.
+Some babies (such as sensitive sleepers) actually prefer to fall asleep on their own, while others need more intervention from their parents.

 Setting the right foundations.